 Patrick holds a first class Honours degree in Engineering Science from Oxford University and an MBA with Distinction from INSEAD in France.
 He is a Chartered Engineer, a Chartered Manager, a Fellow of the Royal Society of Arts and a Companion of the Chartered Management Institute.
 He is also a Sainsbury Management Fellow.

-Patrick is a Trustee of the Woodland Trust and a member of the Scottish Advisory Committee of the Duke of Edinburgh's Award (DofE).
+Patrick is a Trustee of the Woodland Trust and Vice-Chair of the Scottish Advisory Committee of the Duke of Edinburgh's Award (DofE).
 He enjoys a number of pastimes, often with his wife and three children, ranging from watersports (such as rowing, sailing and canoeing) through hillwalking to ‘extreme’ gardening – his description of horticulture in Edinburgh!

 Peta Hay is an experienced business leader, having spent more than 20 years in roles such as Operations Director, Human Resources Director and International Talent Development Director.
 Most recently, she established the Scottish headquarters of Saxton Bampfylde, the Leadership and Executive Search firm.
 Prior to this, Peta was Group Talent Director for Tesco Plc and then joined Asda Walmart in 2012 as their Group Talent & Diversity Director.
 Peta is currently a Trustee for Children’s Hospices Across Scotland (CHAS).